TheGhouls/oct/doc/first_project.rst

         "turrets_requirements": []
     }

-Each key here is important, but some keys are not required to run a test.
-Let's take a look to the most importants ones :
+Every key here is useful, but some keys are not required to run a test.
+Let's take a look at the main ones :

-* ``run_time``: This key simply set the time of a test in second.
+* ``run_time``: This key simply sets the time of a test in seconds.
 So in this case the test will run for 30 seconds.

 * ``results_ts_interval``: Time interval between two sets of results in seconds.
 For exemple if we have a run time of 30 seconds and an interval of 10, we will have 3 results sets in the final report

 * ``testing``: If this key is set to True, the `results.sqlite` file will be created in `/tmp` folder